HumphreySun98/HumphreySun98/README.md

 ---

-Open to **Dec 2026 / 2027 full-time roles** · F-1 OPT/CPT/STEM-OPT eligible · Based in DFW
+Open to **Dec 2026 / 2027 full-time roles** · F-1 OPT/CPT/STEM-OPT eligible · Based in New York/DFW